The goal is:

 - to reflect through their stories and step into the shoes of their protagonists, empathize;

 - to introspectively look at their selves.

-TIME NEEDED: 75 minutes: 45 minutes for writing and 30 minutes for reflections
+75 minutes: 45 minutes for writing and 30 minutes for reflections

 A mentee is given a piece of paper and a pen (purposefully old-school and not digital) and instructed to take any character from literature, pop culture or their past and briefly think about their main characteristics, traits, distinctions, etc.